AuroraStorm-sw/Knits_knots/README.md

 # Why Knits&Knots?
-As a passionate hobbymaker, I often scour the internet for webshops with good quality materials for my crochet or cross-stitch projects, and have learned with time which websites not only feel serious, but which provide an easy aestethic to shop at.
+As a passionate hobbymaker, I often scour the internet for webshops with good quality materials for my crochet or cross-stitch projects, and have learned with time which websites not only feel serious but which provide an easy aesthetic to shop at.
 Many websites I've come across feel cluttered with both threads and patterns and accessories and a wide range of hooks and knitting needles and embroidery frames, and I don't want to offer another busy 'have-it-all' website, because I want the focus to be on the materials themselves, not the tools.

-The goal of my webpage is to offer a minimalistic webstore for crafters who already have a collection of crochet hooks in all sizes and an abundance of embroidery needles, for those of us who enjoy browsing a clean page with the must-haves of yarns and threads.
+The goal of my webpage is to offer a minimalistic website for crafters who already have a collection of crochet hooks in all sizes and an abundance of embroidery needles, for those of us who enjoy browsing a clean page with the must-haves of yarns and threads.
 In addition, I'm offering a free videocall for members who, like I have in the past, all these cool tools from a starter pack and no idea where to go from there.

 It is, all in all, a webshop for knitters and knotters.